 Media Studies is a good basis for a wide range of university courses including media, journalism, film studies, and graphic design.
-The Office of National Statistics recently published statistics showing that media is the second most employable degree in this country after medicine.
+The creative industries are one of the fastest growing sectors of our economy.
+In London alone, the creative industries account for one in six jobs and many of these are future proof as 87% of creative jobs are at low risk of automation.
 Many students can also use their A Level qualification to go straight into employment rather than into higher education.
 A wide range of occupations are open to these students, as well as apprenticeships in major institutions.